arungudelli/angularjswiki/content/angular/how-to-use-font-awesome-icons-in-Angular-applications/index.md

 ## Adding counters to fontaweomse icons in Angular

-To add counters to fontawesome icons in Angular we can use `fa-layers-counter` along with `fa-layer`.
+To add counters to Font Awesome icons in Angular we can use `fa-layers-counter` along with `fa-layer`.

 This feature very useful while showing notification counters or email counters.